 Some researchers may prefer to deposit their data in a disciplinary data archive or other external data repository.
 In order to identify potential repositories, researchers can search for a suitable repository using the Registry of Research Repositories.
 We can help researchers choose a data repository and ensure that the data conforms to the repository’s requirements.
 Curation services are available to all Cornell researchers regardless of the repository chosen.

 - CUGIR (Cornell University Geospatial Information Repository)

 We are happy to answer any questions related to data curation.
-Contact us and a curator will respond within two business days.
-The curator will work with the researcher(s) to make the data as complete, understandable, and accessible as possible.
+Contact us and a curator will respond within 1-5 business days.
+The curator will work with the researcher(s) to make the data as complete, well described, and accessible as possible.
 The process is highly dependent on the complexity of the data set, the extent of curation needs, and the researcher's timeline.
 You can generally expect that:

-- We can generate a draft DOI within 2 business days.
+- We can generate a DOI within 1-5 business days.